barvian/thesis/paper.md

 ### Method

 These studies were carried out with a single researcher in an individualized – rather than traditional focus group – format.
 Participants were assigned a 15-minute block within the study’s allocated time so that each participant could receive equal attention from the researcher.
-All participants were first given an [informed consent form](public/informed-consent.pdf) and a brief description of the application they’d be testing.
+All participants were first given an [informed consent form]({{ site.baseurl }}/public/informed-consent.pdf){:target="_blank"} and a brief description of the application they’d be testing.
 They were then assigned an identification number and given an iPhone (provided by the researcher) with the thesis’ application pre-installed.
 They were asked to first interact with the application naturally without a specific goal in mind.
 Afterwards, they were asked to perform a variety of tasks with the application, such as “write a reflection” or “change the relaxation reminder time”.
 Participants were encouraged to voice any suggestions, criticisms, or other feedback during this time, all of which were compiled and selectively incorporated into the application after the studies were complete.
 At the end of the study, participants were encouraged to ask any final questions or voice final concerns before being given a full explanation of the application and its intended use and audience.
-Before leaving, they were thanked for their participation and given a final [debriefing form](public/debriefing.pdf).
+Before leaving, they were thanked for their participation and given a final [debriefing form]({{ site.baseurl }}/public/debriefing.pdf){:target="_blank"}.

 ### Results